Rahul-Encoded/64-Odyssey/README.md

+#A go to guide for C
-A quick Go-To for not so basic primitive C Concepts, Basic Data Structures and sorting algorithms.
+A quick Go-To guide for "not so" basic primitive C Concepts, Basic Data Structures and sorting algorithms.